rparpa/ensiie-project/README.md

-# ENSIIE Web Project Skeleton
+# AnnoncIIE Web Project Skeleton

 ## Install your application
 This tutorial will guide you through the installation procedure of the Web Project Skeleton.